kingsthwaiteJ/chat-app/README.md

-Additionally, I've always wanted to build an SPA using React, and haven't had the chance to until now, so this is my first attempt at building a React app and using Redis for storage.
+Additionally, I've always wanted to build an SPA using React, and haven't had the chance to until now, so this is my first attempt at building a React app and using Sqlite for storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>